Approach

 Predicting small scale weather conditions is not an exact science.
 Therefore, to have good chances of witnessing something unusual, one needs to go out often and in various weather conditions.
 When eventually circumstances converge to produce a striking view, the photographer is overwhelmed by a sense of urgency.
 Fighting the inertia caused sometimes by an exhausting walk , or by the long wait, or simply by the desire to not miss anything from the scene, he rushes to the bag and pulls out a camera, puts it on the tripod, mounts a lens whilst mentally framing the picture.
 The reversed ground glass image needs to be focused precisely with a loupe, and then a sheet of film can be loaded.
 After metering the fleeting light, one or two slides can be exposed.
 I can't tell how many shots were missed for not being able to complete the whole process while the magic lasted, for waiting endlessly for the wind to calm, and also sometimes because of some technical failure that reveals when the sheets come back from the lab.
 But the large format photographer is pugnacious by definition.
 Chance always rewards perseverance, even if there more to it than mere chance.
 When eventually a fine image displays on the light box, previous failures and frustrations vanish almost instantaneously and you have but one thought : go out and strive to pick more of that delicate light!

-Apart from the recent digital images, the photographs presented in these portfolios were taken on Fujichrome Velvia and Astia transparency film, in medium format 6x7, 6x9, 6x12, 6x17, and also on large format film, mainly 10x12.5cm (4x5"), and 13x18cm (5X7").
-Digital photography has virtually supplanted film media these days.
-The price for some equipment capable of delivering images rivalling with medium format film at the level of the detail, makes them very attractive.
-I used Canon and then Sony cameras, in conjunction with Pentax and Mamiya lenses designed for medium format, mounted on shift devices.
-Rhinocam adapters were great for creating large and detailed image files.
-More recently I used a Fuji GFX-50S and now the GFX-100S.
-A decentering adapter is used on some occasions to shift the body in relation to the lens, thus making it possible to take several successive slices of an image while preserving the perspectives.
-When stitched together invisibly in Adobe LightRoom or Photoshop, the resulting high-resolution images are as good as the large-format film of the past and even better.
-This approach, which requires the use of a tripod and the preliminary research of a composition, remains comparable to the meditative style of shooting images with the view camera, while being much more practical since films are rare and expensive nowadays and it is not necessary to go through chemical treatment and digitization of the positives, although the processing of images on a computer requires constant learning.
-Would Ansel Adams have considered going digital?
-I believe that as a good pragmatic technician, he would have welcomed this advance with enthusiasm.
-However, with the abandonment of products and the demise of those who practiced the art, the silver-based printing techniques that have developed and refined over decades may soon be a thing of the past.
-This constatation, no doubt normal in a world made of technological advances, is a concern in view of the loss of the know how.
-The few remaining Ilfochrome prints, for which I had to set up a processing method and build my own bespoke tools for making contrast masks and also for processing large panoramic prints in drums, are now relics of a bygone era.
-I salute those who strive to maintain or revive any of these analogue techniques, so that they are not completely lost.
+Apart from the recent digital images, the photographs presented in these portfolios were taken on Fujichrome Velvia and Astia transparency film, in medium format 6x7, 6x9, 6x12, 6x17, and also on large format film, mainly 10x12.5cm (4x5") and 13x18cm (5X7").
+Digital photography has virtually replaced film media these days.
+The price for some equipment capable of delivering images rivalling with medium format filml, makes them very attractive.
+I have used Canon and then Sony cameras, in conjunction with Pentax and Mamiya lenses designed for medium format, mounted on shift devices.
+Rhinocam shift adapters were a great way for creating large and detailed stitched image files.
+More recently, I have used a Fuji GFX-50S and now the GFX-100S.
+A shift adapter is used on some occasions to move the body in relation to the lens, thus making it possible to take several successive slices of an image while preserving the natural perspective.
+When stitched together seamlessly in Adobe LightRoom or Photoshop, the resulting high-resolution images are as good as what the large-format film would provide, and even better.
+This approach, which requires the use of a tripod and the preliminary visualization of a composition, remains comparable to the meditative style of shooting with the view camera.
+Film has become rare and expensive nowadays as is chemical processing and digitization.
+Processing images on a computer, which is an indispensable part of my creative process, requires constant learning.
+Would someone like Ansel Adams have considered going digital?
+As a good pragmatic technician, he would certainly have welcomed this advance with enthusiasm.
+However, with the abandonment of products and the demise of those who practiced the art, the silver-based printing techniques that were developed and refined over decades may soon be forgotten.
+An observation no doubt normal in a world of technological advances.
+The few remaining Ilfochrome prints, which involved to build my own bespoke tools for contrast masking and for the processing of large panoramic prints, stand as relics of a bygone era.
+A few photographers strive to maintain or revive those techniques so that they wont get completely lost.
 The photographs presented on the website are for your viewing enjoyment and are not monetized.
-However, copyright applies.
+Copyright applies.

 “Longing for wide open spaces of primeval nature in days of yore, I had wished that photography would allow me to travel the vast world.
 In reality, it's a nearby world, a world made up of fragments of beauty which have to be found, somehow as one catches the shine of the gems or the nuggets among the rubble of a river, a world nevertheless captivating and almost interior, that has lent itself to my lens.”